labuladong/fucking-algorithm/common_knowledge/Cryptology.md

 In the following **we will introduce symmetric encryption algorithm、key exchange algorithm、asymmetrical encryption algorithm、digital signature、public-key certificate** to explain how we solve the problem of secure transmission.

-### First、Symmetric Encryption
+## First, Symmetric Encryption

-symmetric ciphers，also called shared key cipher，as the name suggests，it uses the same key to encrypt and decrypt.
+Symmetric ciphers，also called shared key cipher，as the name suggests，it uses the same key to encrypt and decrypt.

 First of all,we know information consists of 0/1 bits sequence and the xor of two identical bits sequence is 0.